-When the carburetor is correctly adjusted the machine accelerates without hesitation and the machine 4-cycles a little at max. speed.
+When the carburetor is correctly adjusted the machine accelerates without hesitation and the machine 4-cycles a little at maximum speed.
 It is also important that the chain does not rotate at idle.
 If the L-jet is set too lean it may cause starting difficulties and poor acceleration.
 If the H-jet is set too lean the machine will have less power, poor acceleration and could suffer damage to the engine.
+If the L and H-jets are set too rich it will lead to acceleration problems or too low a working speed.